backdrop-contrib/encrypt/README.md

 This module is an API that other modules can use to encrypt data.
-It doesn't provide any user-facing features of its own, aside from administration pages to manage configuration.
+It doesn't provide any user-facing features of its own, aside from administration pages to manage encryption profiles.

 The encrypt module Provides an API for two-way encryption.
 Backdrop has no native way to do two-way encryption.
 PHP's ability to do two-way encryption is a